notdodo/pulumi-k8s-oracle/README.md

 2. [Pipenv](https://pipenv.pypa.io/en/latest/) installed on your system
 3. An Oracle Cloud account with the correct permissions to create resources
    1. Also configure [Pulumi with the required secret for Oracle](https://www.pulumi.com/registry/packages/oci/installation-configuration/)
+2. A Cloudflare account with a DNS zone API token

 ### Provisioning